Administration Webshops Websites

 How does it work exactly?

 You have an empty post in front of you.
 Formulate your post title and start entering text directly below it.
 ENTER places another paragraph block under the current block.
-In the document settings on the right, define a post image, a category, keywords if required, an excerpt text for the blog overview page and then click on the blue PUBLISH button.
+In the document settings on the right, define a post image, a category, an excerpt text for the blog overview page and then click on the blue PUBLISH button.
 Done, your first post is created and online!

 Document status